lewei50/LeweiTcpClient/README.md

 https://github.com/lewei50/LeweiTcpClient/

-the version can only accept 0/1/2 parameter(s) from the website you defined on it. the normal version can accecpt 0/1/2/3/4/5 parameter(s).
+This version can only accept 0/1/2 parameter(s) from the website you defined on it. the normal version can accecpt 0/1/2/3/4/5 parameter(s).
 Enjoy it~